 - Floor covering: Consider its condition.
 If there is carpeting over wood floors, strip it and, if necessary, refinish the floors.
 Replace cracked ceramic tiles.
 Clean carpet over plywood or buy new carpeting.

 - Window coverings: If the window coverings are dated, throw them out.
 Most windows look better without heavy drapes or worn blinds.

 - Walls: Some people paint once and never again.
 You may need to patch and repaint the walls.

 - Ceilings: Replace dated light fixtures, patch cracks in the ceiling and paint.

 Be aware that if the seller died in the house, you may be required to disclose this fact to a prospective buyer.
 Ask a real estate agent about seller disclosures for your state and whether a death in the home is considered a material fact.
 In California, for example, buyers need only be informed about deaths over the past three years.

 Preparing a home for sale is always time-intensive, and when it was a loved one's home, emotions are involved as well.
-But if done correctly, it will be to your benefit in terms of higher offers for the property.
+If done correctly, it will be to your benefit in terms of higher offers for the property.